U.S. economic performance by presidential party: Stock market returns

-Stock market returns are also higher under Democratic presidents.
-CNN reported in September 2020 that: “Since 1945, the S&P 500 has averaged an annual gain of 11.2% during years when Democrats controlled the White House, according to CFRA Research.
-That's well ahead of the 6.9% average gain under Republicans.”
+Stock market returns are higher under Democratic presidents.
+In September 2020, CNN reported: "Since 1945, the S&P 500 has averaged an annual gain of 11.2% during years when Democrats controlled the White House, according to CFRA Research.
+That's well ahead of the 6.9% average gain under Republicans."
 Analysis conducted by S&P Capital IQ in 2016 found similar results since 1901.
-Blinder and Watson estimated that the S&P 500 returned 8.4% annually on average under Democrats, versus 2.7% under Republicans, a difference of 5.7% percentage points.
+Blinder and Watson estimated that the S&P 500 returned 8.4% annually on average under Democrats versus 2.7% under Republicans, a difference of 5.7% percentage points.
 This computation used the average value in last year of the president's term, minus the average value in last year of previous term.

-The Washington Post cited a study by CFRA Research that the stock market (as measured by the S&P 500) averaged the following annual rates of return, under different control scenarios, from 1945 to September 2020:
+In November 2020, The Washington Post cited a study by CFRA Research that the stock market (as measured by the S&P 500) averaged the following annual rates of return, under different control scenarios, from 1945 to September 2020: